The newest trend in jewelry is getting some major praise from women everywhere. Why? Because it means more rings!

 Do all my rings have to match?

 No way!
 It’s actually extremely trendy to mix and match stones and metal colors.
-Add a pop of rose gold to really make your ring stack pop or layer bands that have differing settings to create a look that is all your own.
+Add a pop of rose gold to really make your ring stack pop or layer bands that have different settings to create a custom look that is all your own.

 What engagement ring style stacks best?